neilhoff/StellarNexus/Readme.md

   	- Run `npm install` in the `client` folder
 - Start the client and server for development
     - From the root folder: `npm start`
 - Client is located at http://localhost:8080
 - Server is located at http://localhost:3333
+- Use Icon Genie to create the favicon icons
+    - `icongenie generate -i /path/to/icon.png`
+    - This will automatically put the icons into the `client/public` folder

  ### Architect Environment Variables